droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 This example defines a plugin for any incoming message with `"type":"search"`.
 See the [reference manual's configuration section](../../../reference/plugin/adapter/#config)

-(Note: `input_message.pattern` is for Droonga 1.0.0 and later.
-On Droonga 0.9.9, you have to use a deprecated configuration `message.input_pattern` instead.)

 The method `adapt_input` is called for every incoming message matching to the pattern.
 The argument `input_message` is a wrapped version of the incoming message.